Twelvefold way

 In combinatorics, the twelvefold way is a systematic classification of 12 related enumerative problems concerning two finite sets, which include the classical problems of counting permutations, combinations, multisets, and partitions either of a set or of a number.
-The idea of the classification is credited to Gian-Carlo Rota, and the name was suggested by Joel Spencer.
+The idea of the classification is credited to Gian-Carlo Rota.
+The name was proposed by Joel Spencer.

 Overview

 Let N and X be finite sets.
 Let $n=|N|$ and $x=|X|$ be the cardinalities of the sets.
 Thus N is a set with n elements, and X is a set with x elements.

 The general problem we consider is the enumeration of equivalence classes of functions $f: N \to X$.

 The functions are subject to one of the three following restrictions: